bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The dom refers to the Document Object Model and refers to the object that renders our html site.

 2. What is an event?
+    An event is an action happening on the Dom(e.g: clicks, scrolls, copy, etc)
 3. What is an event listener?
+    Event listeners are functions that wait for specific action to get triggered
 4. Why would we convert a NodeList into an Array?
+    To make it easier to work with Javascript
 5. What is a component?
+    A component is a part of a website with its own functionality.

 ### Git Set up